riywo/ndenv/README.md

     $ node -v
     v0.11.2

 Almost all of code come from rbenv and nvm.
+Thanks a lot!

 ## INSTALL